15 Best LinkedIn CRM Tools for 2026

 “Copper’s tight integration with my Google Workspace is the biggest strength.
 It easily integrates with the Google Calendar and Google Drive, which makes my contact management easier… Certain advanced reporting and customisation features are bit limited, compared to other larger enterprise CRMs” – verified Sales and Marketing.

-15. LinkedIn Sales Navigator CRM apps – Best LinkedIn-native operations and enterprise CRMs
+15. LinkedIn Sales Navigator CRM apps – best LinkedIn-native layer for enterprise CRMs

-Technically not a CRM by definition, but LinkedIn Sales Navigator is the most direct way to make LinkedIn behave like part of your CRM workflow when you’re on big platforms.
+LinkedIn Sales Navigator sits in this list as an integration layer rather than a CRM: the most direct way to make LinkedIn behave like part of your CRM workflow when you’re on big platforms.

-If your team already runs on Salesforce, HubSpot, or any other CRM, this is typically the most direct way to surface LinkedIn context inside records and keep the workflow consistent.
+If your team already runs on Salesforce, HubSpot, or another major CRM, it surfaces LinkedIn context inside records and keeps the workflow consistent.
+New to the tool itself?
+Start with how to use LinkedIn Sales Navigator.

 Key features

-- CRM-embedded LinkedIn context – Bring LinkedIn info closer to where deals are managed (records + opportunities), not just browser tabs.
+- CRM-embedded LinkedIn context – Bring LinkedIn info into the records and opportunities where deals are managed.

 - Advanced Sales Navigator lead & account filters – Use job changes, seniority, company growth, intent signals, and saved searches, then surface that context directly inside CRM records.